 |School Highlight: In-house faculty at the Eller College of Management have experience in the corporate world.|

 Through the Eller College of Management, which hosts the McGuire Center for Entrepreneurship, students can pursue undergraduate and graduate programs in entrepreneurship.
 These include a traditional MBA in Entrepreneurship, as well as a Master of Management Information Systems (MIS) and Master of Accounting, both of which allow for a track in entrepreneurship.
-The school's undergraduate entrepreneurship program was ranked #7 by U.S. News & World Report for 2017.
+The school's graduate entrepreneurship program was ranked #12 by U.S. News & World Report for 2020.